Standard Life to vote against Xstrata-Glencore merger

-LONDON Standard Life Investments, the fourth largest investor in miner Xstrata, intends to vote against the recommended merger of equals with suitor Glencore International, which it says "clearly undervalues" Xstrata's assets and future earnings potential.
+LONDON Feb 7 Standard Life Investments, the fourth largest investor in miner Xstrata, intends to vote against the recommended merger of equals with suitor Glencore Internatonal, which it says "clearly undervalues" Xstrata's assets and future earnings potential.

 "Although we see some merit in the merger of Xstrata and Glencore the proposed exchange ratio clearly undervalues Xstrata's assets and future earnings contribution," David Cumming, Head of Equities, Standard Life Investments said.